vuw-research-computing/raapoi-docs/docs/storage.md

 -->

 Note: Home directory quotas cannot be increased, however if you need more space in your scratch folder let us know.
+There was previously a third *beegfs* storage option, but this is no longer in service.

 To view your current quota and usage use the _vuw-quota_ command, for example: